-- Provide the students with supervised, intensive clinical training in different settings in Jordan in the areas of neuromuscular, musculoskeletal, and cardiopulmonary physiotherapy in addition to physiotherapy for burns and amputees. - Allow students to independently evaluate, treat, and set long- and short-term goals for their patients. - Provide students with opportunities to apply skills of evidence-based practice and clinical reasoning
+- Provide the students with supervised, intensive clinical training in different settings in Jordan in the areas of neuromuscular, musculoskeletal, paediatric, and cardiopulmonary physiotherapy in addition to physiotherapy for burns and amputees. - Allow students to independently evaluate, treat, and set long- and short-term goals for their adult and paediatric patients. - Provide students with opportunities to apply skills of evidence-based practice and clinical reasoning